Log Home Insurance: Why It Costs More & How to Find Coverage

 What maintenance do I need to do to keep my log home insured?

 While policies rarely spell out a specific maintenance checklist, insurers evaluating log homes expect evidence of regular upkeep.
-This includes re-staining or sealing logs every 3–5 years, repairing chinking as needed, conducting annual pest and moisture inspections, and keeping the roof in good condition.
+This includes re-staining or sealing logs every 3 to 5 years, repairing chinking as needed, conducting annual pest and moisture inspections, and keeping the roof in good condition.
 Insurers may inspect the property and use its condition to determine premiums or even deny coverage.
 Keeping detailed records of all maintenance work is strongly recommended to support any future claims.

 What is the biggest coverage mistake log home owners make?